Refinements of degree conditions for the existence of a spanning tree without small degree stems: Introduction

-They also showed that the bound on $\sigma _{2}$ is best possible, i.e., for each integer $n\geq 8$, there exists a graph $G$ of order $n$ with $\sigma _{2}(G)=n-2$ having no HIST.
-In this paper, we characterize such graphs.
+The second goal is to refine Theorem~\ref{thm2}.
+As we have seen, while the minimum degree condition for the existence of a HIST is considerably weaker than that of a hamiltonian path, we cannot observe such a gap for the degree sum conditions.
+As the first step to understand this seemingly peculiar difference, we characterize the graphs with $\sigma_2(G)=|V(G)|-2$ that does not contain a HIST.
 Let $D_{n}$ be the graph obtained from a complete graph $K$ of order $n-2$ and a path $P$ of order $3$ by identifying a vertex of $K$ and an endvertex of $P$.
 Then, as mentioned in \cite{IT}, $|V(D_{n})|=n$, $\sigma _{2}(D_{n})=n-2$ and $D_{n}$ has no HIST.
-Our second result is the following, which is proved in Section~\ref{sec-pf-thm2}.

 \begin{thm} Let $G$ be a connected graph of order $n\geq 10$, and suppose that $\sigma _{2}(G)\geq n-2$.
 Then $G$ has a HIST if and only if $G$ is not isomorphic to $D_{n}$. \end{thm}